mckennapsean/dissertation/content/07-reflect.md

 than static visualizations ($p < .001$, $\lambda^{2}(2) = 18.04$), supporting
 **_H2_** and suggesting that animated transitions increase the reader-perceived engagement.
-We tested interaction effects of the engagement per chapter of the story but found none to be significant and so were left out of the model.
+We tested interaction effects of the engagement per chapter of the story but found none to be significant, and so they were left out of the model.
 Additionally, we found a significant effect on the chapter of the story ($p = .017$, $\lambda^{2}(1) = 5.72$), where the second chapter received, on average, a higher engagement score (0.10).
 In other words, the animated conditions scored